WirtsLegs/WirtsTools/README.md

 filter:addTerm("GuidanceType",Weapon.GuidanceType.IR,false) --ok the second term we added negates anything guided via IR
 ```

-Note when defining these filters you can take a few different approaches, the example used above creates a local variable to hold the filter, so it exists within the scope of the "do script" action you are running it in, this si good for single use approach, defione the filter and immediately pass it to a function
+Note when defining these filters you can take a few different approaches, the example used above creates a local variable to hold the filter, so it exists within the scope of the "do script" action you are running it in, this is good for single use approach, define the filter and immediately pass it to a function

-However if you plan to use the samne terms for multiple filters/functions you could take an approach like this
+However if you plan to use the same terms for multiple filters/functions you could take an approach like this

 ```lua
 myFilters={}